shoam321/IT-ASSET-PROJECT-main/MULTI_TENANCY_GUIDE.md

 - Can't be tampered with (signature verification fails)
 - Expires after 7 days

+**Important:** The JWT `role` claim is treated as a convenience, not a source of truth.
+Admin-only actions and "admin sees all" behavior are verified against the database (`auth_users.role`) at request time.
+This prevents stale/incorrect tokens from retaining admin access until expiry.

 #### Layer 2: Permission-Based Authorization
 - `authorize()` middleware checks permissions array
 - Example: `authorize('read:all_devices')` → Only admins pass